nihole/md2docx/README.md

 - insert automatic table captions
 - insert automatic image captions

-and I have the exact same word file as I did when creating it manually (old style).
+and I have exactly the same Word file that I had when I created it manually (old style).

 For this change we may use VBA macros but I prefer to use pywin32 package for python.